Ardeleanu-Vlad-George/macro_logging/README.md

 # Purpose
 Developing a tiny prototype of a 'logging' library that can write the line of code being executed and it's effects on the variables of the program.
 You remember doing such a library once, but lost it when your last hard disk got corrupted.
+It's saved on GitHub also, to prevent such nonsense.
 # Bonus
 None.
 # MadeWith